 CRSS professionals perform a unique function in the specialty of healthcare and human services, and can work in a variety of settings, using various approaches to provide supportive services with a wide range of populations.
-In recognition of the need to assure quality care for individuals receiving services, the ICB, the Department of Human Services (DHS)/Division of Mental Health (DMH), DHS/Division of Alcoholism and Substance Abuse (DASA) and the MISA Institute, collaboratively developed the CRSS Model (Model).
+In recognition of the need to assure quality care for individuals receiving services, the ICB, the Department of Human Services (DHS)/Division of Behavioral Health and Recovery (DBHR) and the MISA Institute, collaboratively developed the CRSS Model (Model).
 This voluntary system evaluates professional competency for recovery support specialists, and grants certification only to persons who meet specified minimum professional standards.
 The Model identifies the functions, responsibilities, knowledge, and skill bases required by the professional CRSS in the performance of their job, regardless of the treatment setting in which the work is performed or through which previous professional training and orientation has been received.